dmnkfr/Final_Assessment3/Codebook.md

   - rename "angle" to "Angle"
   - rename "gravity" to "Gravity"

-- Create an independent tidy data set with the average of each variable for each activity and each subject
+- Create an independent tidy data set with the average of each variable for each activity and each subject, which is exported to WD as "tidydata.txt"

-# The result _tidydata.txt_ has 180 rows and 88 columns.
+### The result __tidydata.txt__ has 180 rows and 88 columns.